AxtMueller/Windows-Batch-Deployment/README.md

 2. Enable system debug mode, then reboot, and then delete the service of WBD client.

 ### About digital signature and negative comment from Anti-Virus software
-Because I don't have a digital certificate, I have to use the leaked digital certificate from HT SRL to sign WBD client drivers.
+Because I don't have a digital certificate, I have to use a leaked digital certificate to sign WBD client drivers.
 As for negative comment, any program of this type is considered a virus by Anti-Virus software, so who cares.

 ### Share your server programs
 If you want to share your server programs, please commit your programs and / or source code to "Issues" with brief description.
 I will add your programs to the "User-defined server program" directory if I think they are useful.